 We’re going to define three different versions of exceptions.
 Note that these definitions are based on how the exception is thrown, not based on what the exception itself is:

-will kill the
+async package, race will kill the

 longer-running thread with an asynchronous exception.
 Similarly,

-function will kill an action which has run
+the timeout function will kill an action which has run

 for too long.
 And the runtime system will kill threads which appear

-to be deadlocked on MVar
+to be deadlocked on MVars or STM

 actions.